Mogul Embassy

 Mogul Embassy, formerly simply the Embassy, was a villainous professional wrestling stable.
 Formed by Prince Nana in Ring of Honor (ROH) in 2004, in 2022 the Embassy also began appearing with All Elite Wrestling (AEW).
-In 2023, the Embassy merged with Swerve Strickland's Mogul Affiliates stable to become the Mogul Embassy.
-The Mogul Embassy disbanded in May 2024 when its members turned on Strickland, ending the stable's run after 20 years.
+In 2023, the Embassy merged with Swerve Strickland's Mogul Affiliates stable to become Mogul Embassy.
+Mogul Embassy disbanded in May 2024 when its members turned on Strickland, ending the stable's run.